 An adaptive approach ensures the system remains robust as incident volumes fluctuate.

-If you're looking for a platform to collect more data to monitor your organisation's incident reporting practices, Falcony | Security have you covered.
+If you're looking for a platform to collect more data to monitor your organization's incident reporting practices, Falcony | Security has you covered.
 You can find more information on our website or test out our 30-day free trial:

 We are building the world's first operational involvement platform.
 Our mission is to make the process of finding, sharing, fixing and learning from issues and observations as easy as thinking about them and as rewarding as being remembered for them.